-Are you wondering how to study abroad, and where to even start?
+Have you been wanting to ask: How do you study abroad, and where do you even start?
 Well, studying abroad is truly life-changing, and you should do it if you can.
-But first things first – a lot of planning needs to go into a study abroad application.
+But first things first about your path to study overseas– a lot of planning needs to go into a study abroad application.
 When should you study abroad?
 Can you afford it?
 Which country should you even choose, and how do you apply?
 Read on to learn how to study abroad.

 Need to know how to study abroad in a specific country?